Key points

 Rashes can be caused by various factors, including allergies, infections, and skin conditions.
 Some rashes can be a sign of a more serious underlying condition, such as an autoimmune disorder or cancer, according to the Mayo Clinic.
 It is important to get the cause of your rash diagnosed so that you can get the right treatment and possibly avoid more rashes in the future.
 Prompt care can also help you get relief from the discomfort of dealing with a rash.

-• What can I expect during a visit to urgent care for a rash?
+What can I expect during an urgent care visit for a rash?

-At an urgent care visit for a rash, a healthcare provider will examine your skin and ask about your symptoms and medical history.
-They may perform tests like a skin biopsy or allergy testing to diagnose the cause of your rash.
-Once a diagnosis is made, they will recommend a treatment plan to relieve your symptoms and prevent future rashes.
+A healthcare provider will examine your skin, ask about your symptoms and medical history, and may perform tests to diagnose the cause of your rash.
+After diagnosis, a treatment plan will be recommended.

 Treatment for rashes may include oral medications like antihistamines, corticosteroids, or immunosuppressants, topical treatments such as creams or ointments, phototherapy, and special home care instructions like avoiding irritants, keeping the affected area clean and dry, and applying topical treatments as directed.